GET IN TOUCH

 May 17, 2026

-Zahedul Amin Participates in BSA’s Waste Solutions Dialogue Roundtable
+Zahedul Amin Participates in Strategic Dialogue on Waste Solutions Hosted by Bangladesh Sustainability Alliance (BSA)

 Zahedul Amin, Managing Director and Co-Founder of LightCastle Partners, recently participated in a roundtable discussion focused on advancing waste management solutions and circular economy opportunities in Bangladesh hosted by The Bangladesh Sustainability Alliance (BSA).
+The session brought together representatives from the private sector, development organizations, and ecosystem stakeholders to explore scalable approaches to waste reduction, recycling, and sustainable resource use.

 During the session, Zahedul Amin emphasized that policy ambition alone is not sufficient.
 While Bangladesh has introduced several promising frameworks over the years, implementation consistency remains a critical bottleneck.
 He highlighted that long-term capital investment in recycling and circular infrastructure depends on durable policy signals, predictable enforcement, and institutional continuity.